bowmanmc/qb001-hello_d3/src/index.md

 # Introduction to D3.js
 This course is an introduction to the d3 data visualization library.
 10 Day Course

+At Sign-up Time

+* Introduction to course, syllabus, how to setup CodePen

 Week 1

 1. Introduction to Course and Hello World